GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Methodologies

 \subsection{Open-Vocabulary Occupancy Prediction}

-After the acquisition of Gaussians aligned with CLIP visual features, GaussTR performs open-vocabulary occupancy prediction leveraging the vision-language alignment inherent in CLIP.
-During the inference phase, the corresponding text encoder generates text prototype embeddings for the specified categories of interest, represented as $f_T \in \mathbb{R}^{N_C \times C}$, where $N_C$ denotes the number of categories.
-The semantic logits for Gaussians are computed by measuring the similarity between Gaussian features and text features, as given by:
+After acquiring Gaussian representations aligned with foundation models, GaussTR enables zero-shot open-vocabulary occupancy prediction leveraging their inherent vision-language consistency.
+During the inference phase, text prototype embeddings are generated via corresponding text encoder for specified semantic categories (\eg, “car,” “vegetation”), represented as $f_T \in \mathbb{R}^{N_C \times C}$, where $N_C$ denotes the number of categories.
+Semantic logits for each Gaussian are computed by measuring the similarity between Gaussian features and text features, as given by:

-The resultant logits are then voxelized to produce volumetric scene predictions.
-Notably, when auxiliary segmentation supervision of Grounded SAM 2~\cite{GroundedSAM} is applied, the categories for mask generation need not align with the categories for inference, and the auxiliary segmentation head is deactivated during inference, retaining GaussTR's capability for zero-shot, open-vocabulary predictions.
+The resultant logits are then voxelized to produce volumetric occupancy predictions, enabling flexible 3D semantic comprehension across arbitrary categories.
+Notably, when auxiliary segmentation supervision is employed, the categories for mask generation are decoupled from inference categories, while the segmentation head is deactivated during inference, retaining GaussTR's capability for zero-shot, open-vocabulary predictions.